 The Emotional Cycle

-The emotional cycle governs every human being every single day, even during your sleep when your are dreaming.
+The emotional cycle governs every human being every day, even during sleep when your are dreaming.
 Every action and reaction you take is based on an emotional decision yet it is the one topic not taught in schools.

 Emotions are just something we have, and something we have to put up with according to many people.
 That's certainly how it feels in some schools and work cultures, although there are many that are taking a more proactive approach today, to ensure a more positive environment for everyone.